trapier/messages-masher/README.md

 #### switch to elk
 why
 - logstash supports sequencing internally https://stackoverflow.com/a/49896736
-- only area graylog beats kibana is exporting es queries
+- aimed kibana at existing es with `docker run --link` and took it for a spin. for my simple use case only area graylog UI is better than kibana feature wise is exporting queries.

 research + test
 - beats backpressure